VR-25/acc/README.md

 # capacity_freeze2 (cft) #
 # This prevents Android from getting capacity readings below 2%.
 # It's useful on systems that shutdown before the battery is actually empty.
+# Changes to this variable require a daemon restart (automated by --set).

 # cooldown_temp (ct) #
 # Temperature (°C) at which the cooldown cycle starts.